michi84o/AccessBattle/README.md

 - Current status: Work in progress
   - Multiplayer is in alpha.
 There are some bugs and features are missing (WIP)
-  - Singleplayer will be implemented later.
+  - Singleplayer not implemented, but I started working on AI ideas.

 - Roadmap
-  - User Interface + Multiplayer finished: January 2018
+  - ~~User Interface + Multiplayer finished: January 2018~~ (Postponed for now)
-  - Singleplayer: April 2018
+  - Singleplayer: May 2018
-  - Documentation: August 2018 (only if I see someone actually using this code)
+  - Documentation: August 2018 (if I have some free time)
   - Sorry if this is taking so long.
 I have a full time job and not much free time.

 - Known Issues:
   - v0.3a has no user management.
 Simple text file user management comes with versiom v0.4a
   - Same user can login multiple times.
 Not sure if bug or feature.
   - Game might screw up if one client disconnects
   - Rematch does not work sometimes

 - TODO
   - Interface for user databse plugins
   - Ping Server, reconnect if required
+  - Cleanup inactive games and logins, KeepAlive packets
+  - Matchmaking for random matches

 ## Program Structure